 Elisa grew up in Fairfax County and graduated with a Bachelors in Psychology.
 After graduating, she spent 9 years in the social work field working with low income families assisting them in becoming self sufficient and accessing necessary child and adult services in Fairfax County.
 Elisa has two children, a son who is a CPI alumni and a daughter in the 4 year old class.
 Elisa has served on CPI Board since the 2016-2017 school year as the Health & Safety Director and Scheduling Director.
 In addition to being a stay at home mom, she works as a Child Care Coordinator on weekends and evenings at her local church, working with children ages 0-6 years old.
 Elisa enjoys working with children of all ages, and loves their enthusiasm and energy.

-Teacher, STEM Explorers
+Health & Safety Clerk and Teacher, STEM Explorers

 Jennifer and her husband, Adam, grew up in Fairfax County and reside in Centreville.
 They have been graced with 5 children and one grandchild.
 Active with CPI for 19 years, Jennifer served on the Board of Directors as Maintenance Director, Parent Education Director, and the Health and Safety Director.
 Prior to becoming a CPI teacher, she worked in hospital administration, as a private daycare provider, and still continues to work part time as a Tournament Manager for Northern Virginia Wrestling Federation.
 She continues to volunteer for FCPS and is a long-time member of the Virginia PTA.
 She also served as an FPYC cheerleading coach, with Girl Scouts, and as the Award Coordinator for SYA Wrestling.
 Jennifer was honored as the SYA Wrestling Volunteer of the Year in 2012 and 2014.
 In her spare time, she enjoys, home-remodeling, baking, and of course, exploring all the sciences.